phillipjenks/nbody/README.md

 # N-Body Simulator

-This simulator is an RK4 based N-Body gravity simulator written in C++.
+This simulator is an N-Body gravity simulator written in C++.
 Included in the project is the source and a set of utilities written in Python for building initial conditions and visualization.
 THIS IS STILL IN THE VERY EARLY STAGES OF DEVELOPMENT.
 This means that config params might change and that the sim shouldn't be expected to be entirely stable.

 ## Dependencies